10 Timeless Quotes Proving Solar Matters

 If financial incentives cannot turn us toward the sun, perhaps health concerns may.
 Given America’s poor air quality, one of the biggest reasons to go solar is because of the positive environmental impact it can have on the domestic economy, mitigating potential health effects that would harm citizens over the long haul.

 We need to invest dramatically in green energy, making solar panels so cheap that everyone wants them.
 Nobody wanted to buy a computer in 1950, but once they got cheap, everyone bought them.

 Bjorn Lomberg brings up a very interesting point regarding solar panels.
 They are, in a sense, much like commercial computing.
 After solar battery power evolves to account for reduced expenses, solar became more popular.

-And, if solar panels and Utah solar projects in general are anything like commercial computing, they will not just be “nice to haves,” but essentials in the world of clean energy production, cost savings and environmental responsibilities.
+And, if solar panels in general are anything like commercial computing, they will not just be “nice to haves,” but essentials in the world of clean energy production, cost savings and environmental responsibilities.